Visiting mountain huts is an integral part of the hiking experience in Austria.

 - Bring cash.
 While some huts accept credit cards, most do not.

-- Overnight guests need to bring a sleeping bag liner and waterproof indoor slippers.
+- Overnight guests need to bring a sleeping bag liner and indoor slippers.
 We always bring Crocs.

 - Familiarize yourself with hut etiquette.
 Learn more in our guide to hut to hut hiking in Austria.